acidlabs/chef-lamp/README.md

 ### 4. Virtual Hosts configurations

-First, for each Apache2 Virtual Host, we have to create a cookbook.
+First, for the Apache2 Virtual Hosts, we have to create a cookbook.

 // We create our cookbook with apachev2 license, markdown readme file format and specific path for the cookbook
 ```bash